AdamTogether/aviation-research-project/README.md

 python emotion_analysis.py
 ```

-The model (about 500 MB) downloads from Hugging Face the first time you run this.
+The model (~500 MB) downloads from Hugging Face the first time you run this.
 The script prints the total elapsed time when it finishes.

 ## Ethics